rowellx68/nhs-components/packages/nhs-components-react/src/components/action-link/README.md

 # ActionLink

-More details about this component can be found [here](https://github.com/nhsuk/nhsuk-frontend/tree/main/packages/components/action-link) in the `nhsuk-frontend` repository.
+More details about this component can be found [here](https://service-manual.nhs.uk/design-system/components/action-link).

 ## Basic Usage